Professor of Economics

 From 1991 to 1993, Andreas Jacobs worked as a consultant and project manager at The Boston Consulting Group in Munich.
 Since 1992, Andreas Jacobs has been an independent entrepreneur with a stake in several companies plus minority interests in several other companies.

 Andreas Jacobs is married and father of four children.
-He is German national.
+He is a German national.

 Members of the Board